Type: Wuyi Rock Oolong Tea

 Wuyi Rock tea is a unique type of oolong tea that is only produced in the Wuyi Mountains which have been listed as a UNESCO World Heritage Site, for cultural, scenic, and biodiversity values since 1999.
 Teas grown in this region are known for their "rocky" mineral characteristics or "Yan Yun".

-All four teas are processed using a traditional and labour intensive charcoal firing technique.
-This imparts, not only a deep roasted characteristic to the teas, but also better brings out the natural sweetness and qualities.
+All four teas in the pack are processed using traditional methods that impart, not only a deep roasted characteristic, but also better brings out the natural sweetness and qualities of the teas.

-A deeply warming and balanced tea that combines the mineral-like qualities of Rock Tea with a roasted, slightly smokey and spicy, cinnamon-like aroma and after taste.
+A deeply warming, complex and balanced tea that combines the mineral-like qualities that characterise Rock Teas with a roasted, slightly spicy and floral after-taste that hits you at the back of your tongue.
 As you continue to steep and re-steep the tea, an increasing sweetness begins to develop.

 The best way to enjoy Wuyi Rock tea is using the traditional Gongfu brewing such as Gaiwan or Yixing tea pot.
 We recommend using a greater leaf to water ratio, quicker steeps and brewing the tea at higher temperatures (approx. 93 degrees).
 However, all of these teas still tastes great when brewed in a teapot, western style.